krishna2804/djangoecommerce/README.md

 # djangoecommerce
-developing website for online grocery
+developing website for online grocery store for vegetables and fruits